remoteportal/substring_highlight/README.md

 Inspired by the existing Flutter package "highlight_text" which supports word matches ('Peter''), but substring_highlight has more granular character-by-character matches (e.g., 't' in 'Peter').

 Limitations:
-1. Only supports a single search term
+1. Highlighted text is not clickable
-2. Only case-insensitive matches
+2. Needs a flag to promote granularity to word-level instead of character-level.
-3. Highlighted text is not clickable
+3. Doesn't solve perplexing world problems

 The substrings being searched for highlighting _don't_ have to match at the *beginning* of the longer strings (can be anywhere inside).